VakeWorks/SovScaDesDisMaLOps/docs/2025/src/model.md

 -->

-## Sequential Random Access Machine Model
+## Sequential Random Access Machine

 The SRAM model is abstracted to consist of:
 - a single processor, \\(P_1\\), attached to a memory module, \\(M_1\\),